 Not all ghosts are scary.
 Visits from late loved ones can bring us comfort, or serve as gentle warnings.

-Then again, those of us who have seen our dearly departed often see those scary ghosts, too.
+Then again, those of us who have seen our dearly departed can often see those scary ghosts, too.

 Stacey has encountered both beautiful visits from her late brother, and chilling interactions with something far more sinister.

-Suicide Prevention
+Episode Trigger Warning and Suicide Prevention

 If you are thinking about suicide or are worried about a friend or loved one, please reach out to the Suicide Prevention Lifeline, 24/7, at 1-800-273-8255, or visit https://suicidepreventionlifeline.org/talk-to-someone-now/ to chat with someone over their website.